 Contact a good bail lawyer

-SD Law & Associates are experts in criminal defence and bail applications.
+Cape Town law firm SD Law & Associates is an expert in criminal defence and bail applications.
 We are available 24 hours a day / 7 days a week.
 Contact us on 086 099 5146.
 Save this number in your phone under “bail lawyer”.
 In the current climate, you never know when you might need it.

 This post also appears on sdlaw.co.za